“How much do I need to retire?” It’s a question many Kiwis ask when they start planning for life after work.

 In this guide, we’ll walk you through how to estimate what you might need, so you can plan ahead for the retirement lifestyle you’ve always imagined.

-A good starting point for retirement planning is to estimate how much you’re likely to spend.
+A good starting point when figuring out how much you'll need for retirement, is to estimate how much you’re likely to spend.
 This means thinking about your living costs and any extras you’d like to enjoy.

 To help with this, Massey University publishes the New Zealand Retirement Expenditure Guidelines each year.
 In this section, we’ll explore how these guidelines can help you estimate how much you’ll spend.